onefrankguy/frankmitchell.org/posts/local-pull-requests-in-git.md

 <!--
 title: Local pull requests in Git
 created: 4 July 2013 - 8:01 am
-updated: 6 July 2013 - 1:56 pm
+updated: 10 July 2013 - 7:55 am
 publish: 9 July 2013
 slug: git-merge
 tags: git, coding
 -->

-One of [GitHub's][] nicer features are pull requests, annotated merges between branches that perserve commit history.
+One of [GitHub's][] nicer features are pull requests, annotated merges between branches that preserve commit history.
 When you're the only one working in a local [Git][] repository, you notice their absence.
 Here's what a local repository looks like after two commits.